 The upper portion of the shoe features an Exa shell of a 3D cage.
 At about 15.2 ounces for the pair, the shoes are very light.
 It allows hikers to mobilize quickly and efficiently, on the toughest terrains.
 These hiking shoes are extremely high in price.
 Especially with such steep competition in the industry.
 And, with many top manufacturers producing approach shoes, some customers aren't willing to pay the price.

 These shoes cost between one hundred sixty dollars to one hundred seventy five.
-The ratings on REI for the hiking shoes is 4.8 out of 5-stars.

 - Bellows tongue keeps debris out , Abrasion resistant toe bumper